Savior Complex

 Tim died the next night.
 We had all settled down to rest a bit.
 Dave and I were in one of the waiting rooms lying on the couches when my sister texted a 911 to me.
 I was up and running, getting to Tim just seconds before he breathed his last here on earth and stepped into eternity.
 Strangely, I didn’t cry that night.
 I had done my weeping while he was alive, grieving over all the experiences and life we would no longer celebrate together here on earth.
 Now he was gone, and I knew he was free from the pain, the disease, the confusion, the sadness of this earth.
 So, I celebrated his homegoing, hard as it was to see him leave.

 Tim was a late-in-life believer In Jesus Christ.
-But the years that he had been serving Christ, his family and the world around him saw a different man—well, actually they saw the man he really was once he dropped the façade of being a tough, can’t-touch-me kind of guy.
+But in the years that he had been serving Christ, his family and the world around him saw a different man—well, actually they saw the man he really was once he dropped the façade of being a tough, can’t-touch-me kind of guy.
 He comforted cancer patients as he would go for his own treatments.
 He bought us thoughtful gifts and cards that we will cherish forever.
 He laughed a whole lot, a big infectious laugh that we all enjoyed.
 He loved to play jokes on folks.
 He loved his family and enjoyed any time we were able to get together.
 He also learned and practiced forgiveness as much as his paranoid mind would allow.

 I thought of all this—especially the grieving I did—as I read 2 Samuel 12:15-23.
 David grieved the illness of his son.
-He wore sackcloth and lay on the floor, refusing to eat; all the while praying for his son to live.
+He wore sackcloth and lay on the floor, refusing to eat, all the while praying for his son to live.
 Once he knew that his child had died, he got up and bathed, worshipped God, and moved forward with his life.
 He did not forget his son; he simply realized he would not have his son with him on earth any longer.
-He explained this to the people around him: “While the child was still alive, I fasted and wept; for I said, ‘Who knows, but the Lord may be gracious to me, that the child may live.’
-But now he has died; why should I fast?
+He explained this to the people around him: “While the child was still alive, I fasted and wept; for I said, ‘Who knows, but the Lord may be gracious to me, that the child may live.\’ But now he has died; why should I fast?
 Can I bring him back again?
 I will go to him, but he will not return to me.”

 Precious little brother Tim.
 Someday we will see you again, in heaven.
 In the meantime, we always love you and will never forget your life with us on earth.